⚠️ Betiton doesn’t offer a casino welcome bonus for UK players

 - What Is the Casino Edge in Roulette?

 Before you start to play, it makes sense to be familiar with the basic roulette rules regarding payouts.

 When you win, you get an agreed payout depending on your bet.
-In roulette, the odds are presented in the form of X – 1, meaning a player would win X euros for each euro bet.
+In online roulette, the odds are presented in the form of X – 1, meaning a player would win X euros for each euro bet.
 So if the payout is 35 to 1 a winning player would receive 36.